stolsma/intercom/README.md

   * `onAny(callback)`  React on any child event.
   * `restart()`  Restarts the target script child process associated with this instance.
   * `stop()` Stops the target script associated with this instance.
 Prevents it from auto-respawning.
+  * `disconnect()` Disconnects and closes the IPC channel and the RPC session but lets the child running.

 See [EventEmitter2](https://github.com/hij1nx/EventEmitter2) for more information on the `emit`, `on`, `onAny` and other function standard available on EventEmitter2 classes.